 The pandemic has caused unprecedented trade disruption.
 But it has also helped accelerate the usage of online shopping.
 Right now, the full impact of coronavirus on the channel is anybody’s guess.

-Irrespective of the state of ecommerce by 2020’s end, industry pundits would be eager to dissect the official annual affiliate marketing numbers in order to hypothesize on the growth of the channel in the near future.
+Irrespective of the state of ecommerce in 2021, industry pundits would be eager to dissect the official annual affiliate marketing numbers in order to hypothesize on the growth of the channel in the near future.

 Like other mobile affiliate marketing statistics, this figure is bound to go up.
 Our dependence on smartphones and tablets is likely to grow with time.
 Plus, Google has been favoring mobile sites over their desktop versions, encouraging brands to join the mobile revolution in exchange for higher search rankings.